Sign-in to Account

 Written by Aptive Environmental April 15, 2019

 Catching a house mouse requires a bit of skill.
 You’ll need to place a number of traps with right kind of bait along the rodent’s trails.
 You’ll also need to properly dispose of the mouse (or mice).
-Learning how to find entry points, set traps and choose bait will help you catch mice in your home.
+Learning how to catch a house mouse requires knowing how to find entry points, set traps and choose bait.

 Mice Cause Damage in Houses